joebuschmann/SProxy/README.md

 SProxy
 ======

 SProxy is a Javascript library for creating proxies for functions and objects.
+A proxy can intercept function calls to execute pre-precessing and/or post-processing logic, cancel a function call, and alter a function's return value.

 The "S" stands for simple.

 Installation
 ------------

 The SProxy logic is contained in the file sproxy.js.
-The function `installSProxy` takes a single context argument and installs the necessary functions into that context.
-By default, installation occurs for the object or namespace `SProxy`.
+The function `installSProxy(ctx)` takes a single context argument and installs the necessary behavior into that context.
+By default, installation occurs for the object or namespace `SProxy`, but consumers can choose to install it elsewhere such as the global object.

 Function Proxies
 ----------------

-A function proxy sandwiches a function between two functions, one of which executes before the target function and provides pre-processing behavior and the other executes after and provides post-processing behavior.
+A function proxy sandwiches a target function between two functions that provide pre-processing and/or post-processing behavior.
 At least one is required.
+In addition, the value of `this` can be changed to point the target function to a different context.

-Function proxies can be created in one of three ways.
-The first is to
+Function proxies can be created in one of two ways.

+SProxy.createProxy()

+The SProxy namespace exposes the function `createProxy()` with two overloads.
+The first takes four arguments.

+    var context = { targetInvoked = false, beforeInvoked: false, afterInvoked: false },
+        targetFunc = function () { context.targetInvoked = true; },
+        before = function () { context.beforeInvoked = true; },
+        after = function () { context.afterInvoked = true; },
+        proxy = SProxy.createProxy(func, before, after, context);

+    proxy();

+Object.prototype.createProxy()